 You need good quality hair scissors, even if you’re only going to use them every now and again.

 There’s nothing worse than trying to cut hair with blunt or poorly designed scissors.

 You’ll need a comb to act as a guide and to help keep a level cut.

-Believe it or not, this Kent hand-made comb has got hundreds and hundreds of positive reviews on Amazon!
-Who would have thought?!
+Believe it or not, this Kent hand-made comb has got a thousand+ positive reviews on Amazon!